opnsense/docs/source/manual/dynamic_routing.rst

        =================================== =======================================================================================================================
        **Enabled**                         Enable / Disable
        **Interface**                       Select an interface where these settings apply.
-       **Authentication Type**             Defines security method for OSPF exchanges (None, plain, or MD5) to prevent unauthorized updates.
+       **Authentication Type**             (OSPF only) Defines security method for OSPF exchanges (None, plain, or MD5) to prevent unauthorized updates.
-       **Authentication Key**              Specifies a password or key used for plain or MD5 authentication.
+       **Authentication Key**              (OSPF only) Specifies a password or key used for plain or MD5 authentication.
-       **Authentication Key ID**           Numeric identifier for MD5 authentication, ensuring correct key selection.
+       **Authentication Key ID**           (OSPF only) Numeric identifier for MD5 authentication, ensuring correct key selection.
        **Area**                            Assigns the network to an OSPF area using an identifier like `0.0.0.0` (Backbone Area).
 The Backbone Area connects other areas, supporting inter-area communication, while additional areas (e.g., `0.0.0.1`, `0.0.0.255`) segment the network logically to limit routing updates.
+       **Passive Interface**               (OSPFv3 only) Disables OSPF Hello packets on the interface, preventing neighbor relationships (used for security or optimization).
        **Cost**                            Sets the OSPF metric for path selection; lower costs are preferred paths within the area.
        **Cost (when demoted)**             Specifies metric cost when interface is in backup mode via CARP, deprioritizing paths dynamically.
        **Depend on (carp)**                Links the interface cost to a CARP VHID, adjusting costs based on primary or backup status.